jfinst1/TimeMachineToolkit/README.md

 # TimeMachineToolkit
-**From a brain infection to coding a time machine—this is my Python odyssey.**
+**This is my Python odyssey.**

-Two years ago, a brain infection flipped a switch in my head.
-After a sleepless week, math became effortless—I could *see* how the universe flows.
 What started with Python in ’97 (after 6502 Assembly, BASIC, C, and more) turned into this: a toolkit for navigating spacetime, visualizing dimensions, and chatting across time.
 This repo is my journey—part code, part vision.
 Dive in, but respect the rules: research yes, profit no.

 ## What’s Inside
 Four wild Python projects, born from epiphany and dreams: